roeldcrodua/Weather_WebApi/README.md

 ## Project Overview
 - Create a weather forecast website using the weather api websites.
 - It can include current weather forecat and daily weather forecast.
-- You can use the zippopotamous for getting the zip code api. and the nearby places.
+- You can use the zippopotam.us for getting the zip code api and the nearby places.

 ## Website address
 http://rdcweather.azurewebsites.net/